Taiwing/ft_nm/README.md

 variable, a function or some arbitrary debugging information (like file names for example).

+It works by parsing the ELF header and looking for the *.symtab* and its associated *.strtab*.
+The *.symtab* section is an array of every symbol defined in the binary and the *.strtab* is where their names are stored.

 ### Types

 Each symbol is associated a letter for its type.
 A lowercase letter represents a